 Once a grievance has been received it shall be processed according to the Grievances Resolution Procedure outlined in Section 6.0 of the GRM April 2021 document.
 The PMU has established a database that will be used to track grievances.
-Additionally, the RUSLP PMU, through the Gender and GBV Specialist, will implement additional measures to handle sensitive and confidential complaints, including those related to sexual exploitation and abuse/sexual harassment.
-The RP Implementation Committee and local authority structures will assist in coordinating and facilitating grievances received.
+Additionally, the RUSLP PMU, through the specialized NGO, will implement additional measures to handle sensitive and confidential complaints, including those related to sexual exploitation and abuse/sexual harassment.
+The project GM through the established Grievance Committees will be responsible for recording and resolving all RP implementation related grievances received.

-- Two Grievance Redress Committees (GRCs) have already been established:PMU-level GRC where the grievance is lodged directly to the PMU, the Social Safeguards Specialist will establish, train, and monitor a project-specific GRCs.
+Two Grievance Redress Committees (GRCs) have already been established:

+PMU-level GRC - where the grievance is lodged directly to the PMU, the Social Safeguards Specialist will establish, train, and monitor a project-specific GRCs.
 Representatives of key stakeholders of the project will form the GRC at the project level.
-The Social Safeguards Specialist and the Gender and Gender-Based Violence Specialist located in the PMU are responsible for receiving, processing, and referring complaints, and following up on their resolution. - Community or site-level GRC when the grievance or complaint is lodged at the community/site level, membership of the community/site-level GRCs will be constituted by selected traditional local authorities, religious leaders, members/employees of the local government structures, service providers, Sierra Leone Police/Family Support Units (FSU), CBOs, NGOs, and others, as required.
+The Social Safeguards Specialist and the Gender and Gender-Based Violence Specialist located in the PMU are responsible for receiving, processing, and referring complaints, and following up on their resolution.

+Community or site-level GRC - when the grievance or complaint is lodged at the community/site level, membership of the community/site-level GRCs will be constituted by selected traditional local authorities, religious leaders, members/employees of the local government structures, service providers, Sierra Leone Police/Family Support Units (FSU), CBOs, NGOs, and others, as required.